skillrepos/k8s-dev-v2/codespace-labs.md

 Notice that the value for image is hardcoded to "quay.io/techupskills/roar-db:v2".

 2. We are going to change this to use the Helm templating facility.
 This means we'll change this value in the deployment.yaml file to have "placeholders".
 And we will put the default values we want to have in the values.yaml file.
-You can choose to edit the deployment file or you can use the "code -d" command i to add the differences from a file that already has them.
+You can choose to edit the deployment file or you can use the "code -d" command to add the differences from a file that already has them.
 If using the code -d option, select the left arrow to add the changes from the second file into the deployment.yaml file.
 Then save the changes.

 **Either do:**